Jamie Martin, editor of Simple Homeschool, also blogs about motherhood at Steady Mom

 (Mr. Darcy with Elizabeth Bennett; Ch.
 11)

-To reread all of Jane Austen’s novels in 2014–not just for the fun of it (though it is fun), but to study these works through the lens of motherhood, asking ourselves a few questions along the way:
+This year my goal is to reread all of Jane Austen’s novels–not just for the fun of it (though it is fun), but to study these works through the lens of motherhood, asking a few questions along the way:

 - What does Austen have to say about family relationships?